Zerhal/AdventOfCode2023/README.md

 Project Structure
 -----------------

 The repository is organized with a separate folder for each day of the Advent of Code event.
-Inside each folder, you will find the C++ solutions for the respective day's challenge.
+Inside each folder, you will find the Python solutions for the respective day's challenge.
 Additionally, there may be an input file specific to each day, which can be obtained from the Advent of Code website.

 How to Use
 ----------

 1. Navigate to the folder corresponding to the desired day.
 2. Download the input file for that day from the provided Advent of Code link.
-3. Compile and run the C++ solution using a C++ compiler.
-For example:

-bashCopy code

-`g++ solution.cpp -o solution
-./solution`
+3. Run the Python script using the following command:

+`python solution.py`

 Disclaimer
 ----------